Discover the Benefits of Non-Habitual Residence in Portugal

 Having experts in the field can help avoid penalties for non-compliance with this system’s requirements.

 The main way to obtain this special tax status is to file an online application with the Portuguese tax authorities, known as the Portal das Finanças.
-This must be completed before the person becomes a tax resident, which is usually by March 31st during the year after you move.
+This must be completed after the person becomes a tax resident, and until March 31st of the year after your move.

 To qualify for the Non-Habitual Resident program, you must meet the following criteria: